amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 }
 ```

-The `StateData<'_, GameData>` is a structure given to all State methods.
+The `StateData<'_, GameData>` is a struct given to all State methods.
-The important part of its content here is its `world` field.
+The important part of its content for us in this chapter is the `world` field.

-The `World` structure stores all of the game's runtime data -- entities and components.
+The `data.world` field holds a `World` structure which stores all of the game's entities and components.
+We will be adding game initialization code to the `on_start` method throughout this chapter.

 ## Rendering the game using the Camera

 The first thing we will need in our game is a `Camera`.
 This is the component that
-will determine what is rendered on screen.
+will determine what is visible on screen.
 It behaves like a real-life
 camera: it looks at a specific part of the world and can be moved around at
 will.